How Gratitude Changes Your Brain and Mood

 Introduction.

-In a world of never ending distractions, stress, and overwhelming pressure to keep up, it's simple to get caught up in thinking about what's lacking, what didn't work, or what might be improved.
-But among the noise, there's an incredible resource open to all easily, gratis, and scientifically validated to improve our mental and emotional health, gratitude.
+In a world of never ending distractions, stress, and overwhelming pressure to keep up, it is simple to get caught up in thinking about what is lacking, what did not work, or what might be improved.
+But among the noise, there is an incredible resource open to all easily, gratis, and scientifically validated to improve our mental and emotional health, gratitude.

 So, how does gratitude actually impact the brain?
 What shifts occur beneath the surface when we focus on the positive in our lives?
 And how might a regular gratitude practice leave us mentally and emotionally tougher?